 These live events include presentations, talks, conferences, press conferences, performances, concerts, tours, and demos.

 4. Backstage pass and behind-the-scenes glimpses

-Brands can have their marketing team live stream some of the backstage scenes of their events or shows or activities.
+Behind-the-scenes always manage to capture great curiosity from fans and add a sense of closeness.
+Brands can have the live streamers show some of the backstage scenes of their events or shows.

 5. The ‘New Retail’ Future of Livestreaming